This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - a persistent sense of discomfort or unease.

-Recovery time can vary according to the individual, but often lasts anything from several hours to a few days or, in more extreme cases, over a week.As a result of the mental and physical demands of coping with past experiences, how would you measure your ability to function as your best self in terms of your general energy levels, confidence and motivation?
+Recovery time can vary according to the individual, but often lasts anything from several hours to a few days or, in more extreme cases, over a week.How would you describe the amount of physical and emotional energy you are able to muster to tackle your everyday with interest, motivation and confidence?

 The form below respects anonymity so if you wish to receive a reply you will need to include your email address.